Resiliency Contracting

 G. Goodwin Swafford

 Trained as a Certified Passive House Consultant in 2009 Win enjoyed several years at the bleeding edge of green building offering energy modeling to St. Vincent de Paul on the first certified multi-family Passive House in the nation.
-With ecobuilding pioneer James McDonald from 2005-2015 Win enjoyed working on the full spectrum of green building projects from earthen floors to zero energy homes.
-Subsequently, in Neil Kelly’s Home Performance division, Win honed cost-effective solutions for homeowners wanting to save money and experience greater comfort in their conventionally built homes.
-Now, having founded domestic Tranquility, he intends to lead by example and conduct a deep energy/seismic retrofit on his own home.
+With ecobuilding pioneer James McDonald from 2005-2015, Win enjoyed working on the full spectrum of green building projects from earthen floors to zero energy homes.
+Subsequently, in Neil Kelly’s Home Performance division, he honed cost-effective solutions for homeowners wanting to save money and experience greater comfort in their conventionally built homes.
+Now finally he is working on a demonstration project building a low-carbon-high-performance accessory dwelling unit (ADU) in his back yard.
+Read all about it in the new blog!

 Contact